jcyrill/snowbirds/notes/jokes-by-act.md

 - [ ] Mocking elderly people they see around Tahoe

 ### The Cat Memorial Luncheon Disaster
+- Zack, splashing guests: "Whoops, gave granny a golden shower—bet that's the most action she's had since the 70s!"
+- Kyle, mocking voices: "Hey old timer, is that a cane or are you just happy to see me?"
+- Zack, attempting trick: "Watch this Whirlybird—gonna spin harder than grandma at a strip club!"
+- After crash, Kyle: "Shit, the urn's in the lake—now pussy's really wet!"
+- Zack, seeing chaos: "We just turned their lunch into a wet T-shirt contest for seniors—boobs sagging like their stocks!"
+- Kyle, to angry elderly: "Relax, it's just cat ashes—pussy comes and goes!"
 - [ ] Brothers drunk wakeboarding too close to dock
 - [ ] First wake splashes elderly guests (comedy of errors)
 - [ ] Brothers mock them, do old person voices